 If any of these tests are positive, we will notify you as soon as possible and provide you with counselling and support.

-However, as our tests are only suitable for blood product screening and not to diagnose an infection in a person, any positive test must be confirmed at an external clinical laboratory.
+However, as these tests are only suitable for blood product screening and not to diagnose an infection in a person, any positive test must be confirmed at an external clinical laboratory.
 Therefore, this process takes time and you should not assume that because we have not immediately notified you after blood donation that you have tested negative.

 We use three criteria to determine what risk an infectious disease poses to patient safety.